Infusing Theory of Mind into Socially Intelligent LLM Agents: Related Work

 \section{Related Work}

 \paragraph{Theory of Mind in LLMs.} With the advent of LLMs, research on ToM in AI is experiencing strong momentum.
-Studying the extent that LLMs have ToM abilities can inform research on building AI agents with human-like communication and empathy skills, as well as protecting against AI manipulation and deception.
 Current findings are conflicting: LLMs achieve good performance on various ToM benchmarks and tests designed for humans, which some researchers interpret as having developed a theory of mind \citep{kosinski2023llm_tom,kosinski2024llm_tom,strachan2024llm_tom}; Yet others show that this ability is inconsistent and superficial \citep{ullman2023llm_tom,shapira-etal-2024-clever,amirizaniani2024llm_tom,nickel2024llm_tom,soubki2025machine_tom_validation}.
-To improve LLMs' ToM capabilities, one approach is to prompt models in a chain-of-thought setup to explicitly reason about beliefs and mental states before making a prediction \citep{wilf2024think_twice_tom,shinoda2025let}.
-An alternative neuro-symbolic approach combines LLMs with symbolic belief tracking \citep{sclar2023symbolic_tom} or Bayesian Inverse Planning \citep{ying2023neuro}.
+To improve LLMs' ToM capabilities, one approach is to prompt models to explicitly reason about beliefs and mental states \citep{wilf2024think_twice_tom,shinoda2025let}.
+Alternative approaches combine LLMs with belief tracking \citep{sclar2023symbolic_tom,qiu2024minddial} or Bayesian Inverse Planning \citep{ying2023neuro}.
 While less brittle than pure LLM-based approaches, these methods are typically limited in scope and only applied to specific setups.
-Another promising (but computationally expensive) approach generates and explores multiple hypotheses about the agents' mental states during inference \citep{kim2025hypothesis}.
+Another computationally expensive approach explores multiple ToM hypotheses during inference \citep{kim2025hypothesis}.
 In contrast, we propose a training approach that saves inference-time costs.
 Crucially, most existing work evaluates LLMs on static and artificial ToM benchmarks, requiring models to answer questions as an observer rather than a participant in a dynamic environment \citep{wagner2025mind_your_thoery,xiao2025dyn_tom,lupu2025decrypto}.
 Instead, we evaluate our method on Sotopia, measuring the contribution of modeling ToM for social conversations between AI agents.